wishabi/jqr-helpers/Readme.md

 populated.
 * `jqr.beforedialogopen` - for remote dialogs, this is triggered when the link or button is clicked to open the dialog but before the request is sent out.

+## will_paginate ##

+jqr-helpers supports an Ajax version of [will_paginate](https://github.com/mislav/will_paginate).
+This replaces each link with an Ajax link and will load the content of the page into the supplied element.

 ***